cade-b/old-homework/README.md

 AMATH 575: Introduction to Applied Nonlinear Dynamical Systems and Chaos by S. Wiggins

 AMATH 585/6: Finite Difference Methods for Ordinary and Partial Differential Equations, Steady State and Time Dependent Problems by R. J. LeVeque

+MATH 524/5: Real Analysis, Modern Techniques and Their Applications by G. B. Folland